JeffersonLab/clara-docs/docs/clas/installation.md

         │   └── services.yaml
         ├── etc
         ├── lib
-        │   ├── clasrec-orchestrators-0.8-SNAPSHOT.jar
         │   ├── jevio-4.4.6.jar
         │   └── jsap-2.1.jar
         ├── log
         └── services
 ```

-The presented dir structure does not show CLAS12 services jar files
+The presented directory tree does not show CLAS12 services jar files
-that are stored in `plugins/clas12/services` dir,
+that are stored in `plugins/clas12/services` directory,
-and also support data structures stored in `plugins/clas12/etc` dir.
+and also support data structures stored in `plugins/clas12/etc`.